- The concept of using multiple data storage technologies to store and manage data is called Polyglot persistence.

 - Structured Data: Data is stored in structured databases and it can be easily analysed and used in many ways depending on the needs of the application.
 This type of data can be stored in tables with columns where the data type for each column is well-defined.
 Usually, relational databases are more suited for storing this type of data.

 - Semi-Structured Data: This type of data is partially structured and is typically stored in formats like JSON, XML or CSV and can be easily transferred to structured data stores.
 This type of data doesn’t conform to concrete single schema, which allows developers to develop applications faster.
 This type of data is more difficult to analyze when compared with structured data.
 Most NoSQL databases allow users to store this type of data.

 - Unstructured Data: This type of data is most-prevalent in organizations and is mostly stored in textual and multimedia formats.
 Some of the most common examples are - images, Word documents, presentations.
 This type of data doesn’t conform to any schema and the data can be of any type or in any format.
 Large organizations usually have a lot of unstructured data and a lot of value in that data.
 This is the most underutilized type of data in most of the organizations.
 This is where search databases and machine learning techniques like natural language processing are used.

 Types of Databases

-Modern applications have led to the development of different types of databases including, but not limited to, SQL, NoSQL and Search.
+Modern applications have led to the development of different types of databases including SQL, NoSQL and Search.
 While SQL and NoSQL databases are usually generic databases and used to store data, search databases have emerged for a specific use case -- enabling developers to easily integrate search functionalities in their applications.
 In this article, we are going to cover the different types of databases and try to explain in which use-case the database is most suitable for.